-Lectures: 1:30PM - 3:20PM, Monday & Thursday Venue: Online via DingTalk.
-Classroom in PHBS to be announced later.
+Lectures: 3:30PM - 5:20PM, Monday & Thursday

+Venue: 313 PHBS

 1. Course Description

 1.1 Context

 Course overview:

 This is an elective class open to graduate students in Master Programs in Economics, Finance, and Management.
 The purpose of the class is twofold.
 On the one hand, we broadly survey academic literature on various issues in international finance, and learn how theoretical models are used to explain (or more interestingly at times, weren't able to explain) stylized empirical facts.
 On the other hand, each student will explore one specific topic of interest, learn broadly about relevant background facts, and identify possible future research by delving deeply into existing literature.